Medal of Honor (1999 video game): Development

-Filmmaker Steven Spielberg founded DreamWorks Interactive in 1995, as part of a trend of Hollywood studios set up their own interactive divisions, such as Disney Interactive.
+Filmmaker Steven Spielberg founded DreamWorks Interactive with Microsoft in 1995, as part of a trend of Hollywood studios setting up their own interactive divisions, such as Disney Interactive.
 Spielberg had recognized the entertainment potential of video games earlier than other Hollywood veterans, as he already had experience consulting on projects for both Atari and LucasArts.

 Medal of Honor was a passion project that emerged during Spielberg's work on the film Saving Private Ryan, with development of the game beginning on November 11, 1997.
 Spielberg held a meeting with his staff, outlining his idea for a first-person shooter set during World War II.
 The idea originated from Spielberg's deep interest in World War II, while also watching his son Max playing the James Bond-themed game GoldenEye 007.

 According to game producer Peter Hirschmann, the studio's corporate management was worried that World War II was dated, and players were more interested in "ray guns, hell-spawn and laser rifles".
 The studio recruited Dale Dye as the game's military advisor, who had previously advised Spielberg on Saving Private Ryan.
 Dye criticized their first demo as exploitative and irresponsible, but continued with the project due to his belief that the studio had honorable intentions, improving the game's historical authenticity with nostalgic and educational segments.

 By March 1998, the game had reached its prototype stage with significant differences from the original version.
 Spielberg was determined to pioneer new experiences in interactive entertainment, such as a "show me your papers" sequence where the player brandishes fake ID papers instead of a gun.
 The new demo was well received by publisher Electronic Arts, but was soon mired in controversy as the 1999 Columbine High School massacre attracted more scrutiny onto video games.
 The team decided to remove particularly gory scenes from the game, particularly an animation where a maimed Nazi soldier appeared to dance around before collapsing.
 Still, the Congressional Medal of Honor Society president Paul Bucha heard about the game's development, and criticized them for using a serious and sacred symbol such as the Medal of Honor for a video game.
 Spielberg considered cancelling the project, but Peter Hirschmann showed Bucha a demo and convinced him of the project's seriousness, saving the project from cancellation, and earning an endorsement from the Medal of Honor society.

 The game was released in 1999, with Steven Spielberg credited for its story, and film composer Michael Giacchino credited with the game's full orchestral score.
 The studio experienced severe losses through the production of the game, and was sold to EA, ironically before the game became highly profitable.
-Medal of Honor was re-released on PlayStation Network as a PS one Classic on June 2, 2009 in North America.
+Medal of Honor was re-released on PlayStation Network as a PS one Classic on June 2, 2009, in North America.